Coppy Laws: Development of the domestic air ioniser

 The results were encouraging and an article in New Scientist quoted Stephen Dean, a consultant at St James's Hospital in Leeds where the trial took place as saying: "The results have been fantastic – so much so that we have asked the university to leave the ionisers with us."

 In 2009 the experiments were repeated at the University of London, the London Bioscience Innovation Centre, by Retroscreen Virology Ltd. under the supervision of Prof. John S. Oxford, who is also the chairman of the Hygiene Council.
 The results were just as encouraging.
 However this time the scientists were using the Japanese manufacturer Sharp's Plasmacluster Ion Technology.
 This technology incorporates ion generators which output both negative and positive ions.

 Coppy Laws' ideas about the therapeutic effects of negative ions seem to have been lost in these experiments especially as the new machines generate both negative and positive ions.
-With the exception of the work by Mr Joshua Shaw of Bionic Products Pty Ltd (distributed by Bionic Air Pty Ltd) whose devices (called Elanra) continue in the market since 1967, and amongst other incorporated sciences of Plasma Medicine and Quantum Physics continue to create small negatively charged air ions.
-His were the first in the world medically registered for their therapeutic benefits to humanity since the early 1970s.